Rail transport in Panama: Ferrocarril de Chiriquí

-In David, the depot is now a public library, while a steam locomotive, No. 1, is on display at the city's fairground.
+In David, the depot is now a public library, while a steam locomotive, No. 1, is on display at the city's fairgrounds.
 Rehabilitation of the depot and the rolling stock located at La Concepción for a new museum began in January 2021.
+The museum had its ribbon cutting ceremony in August 2024.

 Chiriquí Land Company

 The Chiriquí Land Company was a United Fruit company involved in banana growing and real estate management in Panama.
 It also operated railroads that at their peak totaled about 300 km, more than the Panama Railroad and FNC put together.
 Their primary traffic was bananas, but it also ran public passenger and freight trains.